cdl-saarland/MemInstrument-Runtime/lowfat/README.md

 6) `MAXIMAL_ADDRESS` defines the largest valid value for a pointer.

 Usually, 1-3 are the only options you might want to reconfigure.

+### Debugging low-fat instrumented binaries

+In case you want to debug an instrumented binary, do not use `valgrind`.
+Low-Fat Pointer mess a lot with memory allocations, and require the low-fat regions to start at specific addresses, which `valgrind` does not respect.
+Hence, the execution will fail with a message saying the requested memory regions could not be acquired.

+Using `gdb` should work just fine.

 ### Technical comment